-Field staff must complete protocol-specific training for safety and implementation of this protocol as required in Field Operations Job Instruction Training Plan (AD[04]).
+All technicians must complete protocol-specific training as required in the Field Operations Job Instruction Training Plan (AD[04]).
+Additional protocol-specific required skills and safety training are described here.

 All personnel required to operate a boat shall be trained through an approved program.
 All other personnel using a boat shall be aware of boating safety procedures.